lshqqytiger/ZLUDA/README.md

   Firstly, ZLUDA ignores some of the floating point denormal and rounding mode information present in the kernels.
 Secondly, for certain approximate (not IEEE 754) NVIDIA floating point operations in CUDA, ZLUDA blindly uses approximate AMD floating point operations.
 The two might have a different precision.

+- PyTorch: `torch.stft` does not always return correct result.

 #### CUDA 12+

 - Application built with CUDA 12 and using Thrust crashes with `LLVM ERROR: unsupported libcall legalization`.

   This is a ROCm/HIP bug.
 Currently, CUDA applications built with CUDA versions pre-12 work the best.
 Building with CUDA 12 and a pre-CUDA 12 Thrust might also work.

+- PyTorch built for CUDA 12+ will not work.

 #### OptiX